Sheikh Zayed Grand Mosque isn’t called

 The Story behind the Mosque

 The mosque was the vision of UAE’s first President, Sheikh Zayed bin Sultan Al Nahyan.
 He wanted a beautiful mosque constructed that will be open for everyone to appreciate, even non-Muslims.
 The mosque took almost 12 years, 38 contracting companies and 3,500 workers, costing AED 2.5 billion (>USD$680 million in today’s currency) to be built.
-It opened in Dec 2007.
-The President did not live to see it finished, though, as he passed away in 2004.
+Sheikh Zayed Grand Mosque opened in Dec 2007.
+The President didn’t live to see it finished though, as he passed away in 2004.
 As per his wishes, the mosque is his final resting place.

 Everything is Immense